 - Chicago Blackhawks

-We’re here to provide the data and analysis you need to bet confidently and intelligently; with betting tools and editorial coverage you can quickly use to gauge the betting value of your favorite teams.
+We’re here to provide the data and analysis you need to bet confidently and intelligently.
+SportsBettingDime.com is the best place for betting tools and editorial coverage you can use to quickly gauge the betting value of your favorite teams.

 Illinois Sports Betting History

-With a couple of exceptions, sports betting was illegal across the United States until the Supreme Court overturn the Professional and Amateur Sports Protection Act (PASPA) in May 2018.
+With a couple of exceptions, sports betting was illegal across the United States until the Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA) in May 2018.

-Illinois moved quickly to create a regulatory framework for legal sports wagering in the state, but the state lawmakers had a difficult road to reach final legislation that could be agreed upon.
+Illinois moved quickly to create a regulatory framework for legal sports betting. but took its time creating final regulations.

 Here are the key dates on the path to legalization: